Quick Navigation:

 Step 2.
 Under the "Settings for selected location" section, select the "Custom size" option.

 In the "Maximum size (MB)" field, specify the maximum hard drive space in megabyte that Recycle Bin can use on the particular partition.
-For example, if you have a 500GB drive, and you want to Recycle Bin to use 50GB of space, then you need to specify 51200 megabytes (because 1GB is equal to 1024MB).
+For example, if you have a 500GB drive and want to Recycle Bin to use 50GB of space, then you need to specify 51200 megabytes (because 1GB equals 1024MB).

 customize recycle bin properties